morpho-org/vault-v2/README.md

 The vault interest controller can typically be simple smart contract storing the `interestPerSecond`, whose value is regularly set by the curator.
 For now only a VIC of this type is provided, the [ManualVic](./src/vic/ManualVic.sol), with the following added features:

-- the rate can be set by the allocators and sentinels of the vault;
+- the interest per second can be set by the allocators and sentinels of the vault;
-- the VIC has an additional internal notion of max rate, to ensure that the role of allocator can be given more safely.
+- the VIC has an additional internal notion of max interest per second, to ensure that the role of allocator can be given more safely.
-  The curator controls this internal notion of max rate, while the sentinels are able to decrease it to reduce the risk of having a rate too high.
+  The curator controls this internal notion of max interest per second, while the sentinels are only able to decrease it to reduce the risk of having a rate too high.

 ### Bad debt